MiranDaniel/f1rewall/readme.md

 ## Setup guide:

-**It is recommended to let your teams developer/sysadmin set this up.**
+**It is recommended to let your team's developer/sysadmin set this up.**

 **This script was made for Linux/GNU, officially supported distributions are: `debian`, `ubuntu`, `pop!_os`, `fedora` and `raspbian`**